SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ## Expanding the usage help

-We saw before that our custom arguments were showing up in the usage syntax, but didn't have any descriptions.
+We saw before that our custom arguments were included in the usage syntax, but didn't have any descriptions.
 Typically, you'll want to add descriptions to your arguments.
 This is done using the [`System.ComponentModel.DescriptionAttribute`][] attribute.